hltcoe/concrete-java/README.md

 ------------

-Concrete is an attempt to map out various NLP data types in a protocol buffer schema for use in projects across Johns Hopkins University.
+Concrete is an attempt to map out various NLP data types in a Thrift schema for use in projects across Johns Hopkins University.
 This standardized schema allows researchers to use a common, underlying data model for all NLP tasks, and thus, facilitating integration between projects.